ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

-   the preparation process is complete: either `state == Rejected()`, in which case the Leader rejects the report and removes it from the candidate set; or `state == Finished(out_share)`, in which case preparation is complete and the Leader updates the relevant batch bucket with `out_share` as described in
-   {{batch-buckets}}.
-The Leader stores the report ID corresponding to the `out_share` for replay protection.
+   the preparation process is complete: either `state == Rejected()`, in which case the Leader rejects the report and removes it from the candidate set; or `state == Finished(out_share)`, in which case preparation is complete and the Leader commits `out_share` as described in {{batch-buckets}}.
+If commitment fails, then the Leader rejects the report and removes it from the candidate set.

 1. Else if the type is "reject", then the Leader rejects the report and removes it from the candidate set.
 The Leader MUST NOT include the report in a